kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	- This is due to inappropriate regeneration of parasympathetic nerve fibres
 		- which stimulate sweat glands of overlying skin resulting in gustatory sweating

-**NOTE** 15% of salivary gland neoplasms are located in the submandibular gland
+**NOTE** 15% of salivary gland neoplasms are located in Submandibular Gland

 ### Q63
 All of the following sinuses *drain into the middle meatus* below the middle concha of the maxilla, EXCEPT the: